Bellarmine University: Recent history

-Growth at the university includes 20 new academic programs, a 60% increase in full-time enrollment and a 56% increase in the number of residential students.
+Growth at the university includes 20 new academic programs, a 60% increase in full-time enrollment, and a 56% increase in the number of residential students.
 The 135 acre campus was expanded from 15 buildings in 1990 to 40 buildings, winning 11 architectural awards.
 Future plans include a new life fitness and recreation center with an Olympic pool, and Bellarmine Centro, a campus center to be anchored by an extensively remodeled Horrigan Hall connected to three new buildings.

 McGowan died on March 1, 2016.
-Bellarmine's executive vice president, Dr. Doris Tegart, was appointed the university's interim president, with a national search planned for a new president.
+Bellarmine's executive vice president, Doris Tegart, was appointed the university's interim president, with a national search planned for a new president.

-In February 2017, the Board of Trustees unanimously selected Susan M. Donovan as the university's fourth president.
+In February 2017, the board of trustees unanimously selected Susan M. Donovan as the university's fourth president.
 She assumed the presidency on June 1, 2017, following a long career at Loyola University Maryland.
+Under Donovan's tenure, the school cut nearly a dozen majors.
+In May 2023, the faculty held a vote of no confidence in President Donovan, citing the school's "dire fiscal realities" and the president's "poor financial decisions".

 Academics

 Bellarmine is accredited by the Southern Association of Colleges and Schools (SACS).
 The Bellarmine W. Fielding Rubel School of Business is accredited by AACSB.
 Bellarmine offers more than 50 majors in the arts and sciences, business, communication, education, nursing and health sciences.
 The university comprises seven colleges and schools.

-Bellarmine also offers a study abroad program, and during the summer months, the university hosts Kentucky's Governor's Scholar Program.
+Bellarmine also offers a study abroad program.

-Colleges and schools